dheerajvarma24/BERT_Projects_NLP/README.md

 ### 2) Analyzing the review's and extracting the sentiment of those reviews on a scale of 1-5.
 Here we scrap a webiste (say UberEats, yelp, Amazon) for the reviews.
 Pass these reviews to a language model like BERT to analyse the text/reviews and give us a sentiment score of 1-5.
+BERT api is taken from Hugging face library.

 #### How to use this (at the moment):
 * Clone/Download the BERT Sentiment Analyser ipynb file/py file locally.